revisionfour/parse-whois/README.md

 ## Usage

-data is the raw out
+data is the raw output from a WhoIs lookup

 ```js
 	var parser = require('parse-whois');